Asfm445/TaskManagementSystem/README.md

 ## Introduction

 This is a full-stack web application that allows users to manage their tasks efficiently.
+There are two types of tasks continous tasks and fixed tasks eg. solving two leetcode problems every l day 2 or two day etc is continous task and finish TaskManagement project start april 20 ,2025 and finish june 20,2025 etc is exapmle of fixed task
 The frontend is built using React, providing a dynamic user interface, while the backend is powered by Django REST Framework, offering a robust API for data management.

 ## Features